 - Commit further offences.

 - Be offensive, threatening, violent or uncooperative.

-Breaking these rules will prompt action by a Probation Trust who will begin breach proceedings resulting in the person with a conviction being required to attend court.
+Breaking these rules will prompt action by the Community Rehabilitation Company (CRC) or National Probation Trust (NPS) who will begin breach proceedings resulting in the person with a conviction being required to attend court.